donnaken15/Bit.Trip_Editor/CONTRIBUTING.md

 You can join the community by joining the forums: https://bittripeditor.boards.net

+## Sponsoring
+is really optional, especially for the fact this is just a fan game, but it's there if you'd like to.
+You can check the main page and see where you can donate.

 I thank you for any of the above you've done, and/or especially for if you're just playing the engine, because it shows that I helped to (re)make something cool